deanwampler/spark-scala-tutorial/README.markdown

 Here we use a triple-quoted string to specify a multi-line HiveQL statement to create a table.
 In this case, an `EXTERNAL` table is created, where we just tell it use data in a particular directory (`LOCATION`).

-A few things are necessary to do first or keep in mind:
+While we can't actually run this script, should you try it on a Hadoop installation, here are a few things to do first or to keep in mind:

 * You must first copy `data/kjvdat.txt` to an empty `/tmp/kjv` directory, because Hive expects the `LOCATION` to be an *absolute* directory path.
 Also, Hive (like all Hadoop applications) will expect this path to be a directory and it will read all the files in it.
 If you are on Windows (and not running Cygwin), pick a suitable location on your hard drive and change the `LOCATION` line to use the correct, absolute path.
 * **Omit semicolons** at the end of the HQL (Hive SQL) string.
 While those would be required in Hive's REPL or scripts, they cause errors here!